 4. Draft evaluations shall be given five days prior to placement in the personnel file.
 The TA shall be provided the opportunity to meet with the Chair or appropriate administrator to discuss the draft.
 The request to meet shall be made within five days of receipt of the draft evaluation.
 The meeting with the Chair or appropriate administrator must take place within 10 days of the request.
 A final copy of the evaluation will be provided to the TA within five days after placing in the personnel file.

 Reference:

 CSU classification and qualification standards: Teaching Associates

-Link to: hllp://www.cal ta te.edu/tier3/HR-Adm/pdf/E99/Teaching Associate.pdf

 Recommended bv Academic Senate Approved by President

 May 1997 June 1997

 March 12, 2003

 November 4, 2015

 March 28, 2016

 December 17, 2015 April 21, 2016